sarg3nt/certified-kubernetes-security-specialist/Cliff Notes.md

 Instructions can be found in the k8s docs by searching for `apparmor`

-Where `seccomp` restricts a programs access to system calls, it cannot restrict access to other objects such as a file or directory
+Where `seccomp` restricts a programs access to system calls, it cannot restrict access to other objects such as a file or directory.
 AppArmor is a linux security module which is used to restrict a program to a limited set of resources
 Check if AppArmor is installed:
 ```sh